am-explore/log_anomaly_detection/README.md

               ##61176887 1537577313 0.4229254
         dim(h)
        [1] 61176887        2
-We can see the observation : its 61176887 rows and 2 colomns and I guess it time by  every second.
+We can see the observation : its 61,176,887 rows and 2 colomns and seems like second based data

-Let's look how long data was taken  61176887/60/60/24/365 =1.9 year so, its almost 2 year data was taken by every second of CPU usage.
+Approximately 2 years worth of data, recorded every second

          'data.frame':	61176887 obs. of  2 variables:
          $ time     : int  1476400427 1476400428 1476400429 1476400430 1476400431 1476400432 1476400433 1476400434 1476400435 1476400436 ...